 Writing a love song can seem like a daunting and overwhelming task.
 You want your love song to be as great as it can be since the love that you're writing about is something that is great to you.

-In order to make it less of a huge project, it's a good idea to take things one step at a time in order to make the process go as smooth as possible and allow your creativity to flow easily.
+In order to make it less of a huge project, it's a good idea to take things one step at a time in order to make the process go as smoothly as possible and allow your creativity to flow easily.

 Related Post: How To Write A Hit Song

 Who is on the receiving end of the love being described in your song?
 Who is giving the love?
-Is the love being equally shared between two people?
+Is the love equally shared between two people?
 Is this love more of a platonic form of love?
 Is it an intimate spiritual love, or is it romantic love?

-Once you have the storyline and the characters, bring out details that will make the love story feel more of a personal experience.
+Once you have the storyline and the characters, bring out details that will make the love story feel more like a personal experience.
 The more you add unique elements of the love story into your lyrics, the less generic your love song's lyrics will seem to be.

 While having the music first is a very cool way to create a love song, starting with lyrics may help songwriters bring out the most emotionally impactful love songs driven by prioritizing the lyrics over the music.

-Rhymes in love songs can be cheesy and predictable to a certain extent, but you do want to avoid using words that are too basic if you're aiming for a really heartfelt love song that won't feel too childish.
+Rhymes in love songs can be cheesy and predictable to a certain extent, but you do want to avoid using too basic words if you're aiming for a really heartfelt love song that won't feel too childish.

 You can make slight changes if you'd like, for example, skipping a bridge or starting with the chorus instead of the intro.
 The most important thing is to have a chorus repeated and at least 1 verse.

 Related Post: How To Write A Song For Kids

 Once you have decided on your lyrics and melody for the sections of your song, you will want to start thinking about how you or the singer of the song will deliver the vocals.

 Adding instrumentation may or may not be something you are able to do as a songwriter.
-If you don't have production or instrumentation writing skills, consider hiring a music producer to custom make a beat tailored to everything that you have created from the tips above.
+If you don't have production or instrumentation writing skills, consider hiring a music producer to custom-make a beat tailored to everything that you have created from the tips above.

 Related Post: How To Make A Song Without Instruments

 Most love songs fit in a major key with some minor chord progressions mixed in that will fit the lyric and mood of the song.
 Some sad love songs are created in a minor key to really tap into that emotional depth.

 Many love songs are created simply with vocals and guitar and do not need any drum elements.
 Urban genres like R&B and hip hop can tell a love story with rich percussive instrumentation included.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.